taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 </table>

 <a href="../Verification/Test Results/sensor_data_raw.csv">
-  Sample data shown.
-Full dataset available here.
+  Full data set with accelerometer measurements availaable here. </a>

 This system verified the following requirements: